ansys/pyansys-dev-guide/README.rst

    pip install -r requirements_docs.txt

-or if you want to configure and activate Python virtual environment with the required packages:
+or if you want to configure and activate a Python virtual environment with the required packages:

 .. code::